v12technology/fluxtion/docs/overview/helloworld_imperative.md

 # Example

 Fluxtion hello world stream example.
 Add two numbers from different event streams and log when the sum > 100.
-The sum is the addition of the value member variable from each event stream.
+The sum is the addition of the current value from each event stream.

 This example creates an event processor, initialises it and fires data events at the processor.
-If a breach occurs the warning will be logged to console.
+If a breach occurs a warning will be logged to console.

 Code is available as a [maven project]({{page.example_src}})